prrvchr/eMailerOOo/README.md

 - Rewriting of the [Spooler](https://github.com/prrvchr/smtpMailerOOo/tree/master/smtpMailerOOo/pythonpath/smtpmailer/mailspooler.py) in order to integrate IMAP functionality such as the creation of a thread summarizing the mailing and grouping all the emails sent.

+- Submitting the smtpMailerOOo extension to Google and obtaining permission to use its GMail API to send emails with a Google account.

 ### What remains to be done for version 0.0.2:

-- **Resubmit the smtpMailerOOo extension to Google in order to obtain permission to use their SMTP and IMAP servers with OAuth2OOo.**
+- Add new languages for internationalization...

+- Anything welcome...